hamid-gh98/ai_news_app/README.md

 # AI NEWS READER

-AI News Reader created using React and Firebase that can be contolled using voice commands like
+AI News Reader created using React and Firebase that can be controlled using voice commands like

 1. Give me the latest news
 2. Give me the latest Technology news